warisa-r/simcronomicon/CONTRIBUTING.md

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this is a volunteer-driven project, and that contributions are most welcome!

 ---